 \subsubsection{Effect of Variance}

-To test the effect of learned variance on pose retrieval, we experiment with filtering query poses.
-We order query poses by their predicted total variance, and discard those with the largest variance.
+We first test the correlation between learned variances and retrieval performance.
+We rank query poses by their predicted total variance, and discard those with the largest variances.
 We generally observe increases in retrieval accuracy as we filter out more poses based on variance, as shown in Fig.~\ref{fig:variance_retrieval}.

 Next, we study the relationship between learned variance and input ambiguity in Fig.~\ref{fig:variance_correlation}.
 This ambiguity is difficult to measure directly, and here we use a heuristic, defined with respect to a dataset (the H3.6M hold-out set).
 We compute the average 2D NP-MPJPE between a 2D pose and its top-$10$ nearest neighbors in terms of 2D NP-MPJPE.
-To ensure the 3D poses are different, we use poses from all camera views with a minimum gap of $0.1$ 3D NP-MPJPE.
-If a 2D pose has smaller 2D NP-MPJPE to its closest neighbors, it means there are more similar 2D poses corresponding to different 3D poses.
-Since this 2D pose can be more likely projected from different 3D poses, the 2D pose is more ambiguous.
+We ensure the 3D poses are different by requiring poses from all camera views to have a minimum gap of $0.1$ 3D NP-MPJPE.
+If a 2D pose has smaller 2D NP-MPJPE to its closest neighbors, it has more similar 2D poses corresponding to different 3D poses, and thus this 2D pose is more ambiguous.
 We note that this metric is a heuristic to approximate dataset-dependent 2D ambiguity.
 To declutter the points in Fig.~\ref{fig:variance_correlation} for clarity, we further deduplicate them by requiring any two samples have 3D NP-MPJPE no less than $0.15$.
 We observe that generally, there is a decrease in the average 2D NP-MPJPE as the learned variance increases when its value is small, which indicates a negative correlation between the input ambiguity and the variance.
 We note that this correlation may not be exact, and the embedding uncertainty also depends on other factors, such as model capacity and training data.

-Additionally, we sort 2D poses from the same set described in the above paragraph by their total variance, and Fig.~\ref{fig:largest_variance} shows the 2D poses with the largest variances have more similar 2D poses projected from different 3D poses.
+Additionally, we sort all the 2D poses used in the above paragraph by their total variance, and Fig.~\ref{fig:largest_variance} shows the 2D poses with the largest variances have more similar 2D poses projected from different 3D poses.
 In contrast, we see the top-retrieved 2D poses that correspond to the smallest variance poses in Fig.~\ref{fig:smallest_variance} are generally more different.